Olaniyi2002/Authentication/README.md

 # Authentication using Firebase

-This app uses firebase as the back-end for using email and password authentication.
+This app uses firebase as the back-end for email and password authentication.

 ## Firebase Authentication